 - 1/2 cup dry white wine

 - Freshly grated sea salt and black pepper

 - 1 (14-ounce) can fat-free, less-sodium chicken broth

 - 1 cup instant polenta or stone-ground corn meal

-- To prepare pork, place each chop between 2 sheets of heavy-duty plastic wrap and pound to ¼-inch thickness using a meat mallet or rolling pin.
+- Place each chop between 2 sheets of heavy-duty plastic wrap and pound to 1/4-inch thickness using a meat mallet or rolling pin.

 - Arrange several prosciutto slices over each chop.